Your quick start: How to create a project plan:

 - Hierarchical input of project plan contents: In your awork project, begin by creating a list for each sub-project.
 Then add the relevant tasks and subtasks, and you can equip them with checklists if needed.

 - Visual Scheduling of your Project: Switch from the list view to the timeline view.
-This displays all the tasks in your project over time β like a Gantt chart, but even better.
+This displays all the tasks in your project over time – like a Gantt chart, but even better.
 Tasks for which you've already set start and end dates will be automatically displayed in the timeline.
-Tasks without scheduling can be simply dragged and dropped from the list on the right side of the screen to the appropriate position.
+Tasks without scheduling can be simply dragged and dropped to the appropriate position.

-- Assigning responsibilities: The timeline view is also perfect for assigning your team to their respective tasks.
+- Assigning responsibilities: The timeline view is perfect for assigning your teams to their respective tasks.
 To ensure that nobody is overbooked, have a look at the workload overview in the planner.

 - Dependencies and milestones: Define them to highlight priorities and important milestones.
-Dependencies clarify which tasks your team should address first.
+Dependencies clarify which tasks your teams should address first.

 The most frequently awork project templates